Want to use Facebook in your marketing strategy? Here's how to turn its Messenger feature into a marketing tool.

 3. Generate high-quality leads.

-Let's take the example of the Feldman Automotive Group.
-It used a Facebook Messenger bot for driving leads and profits.
-It simply created Click to Messenger ads with location targeting to connect to local auto dealers on Facebook and encourage physical visits.
+Facebook Messenger can be a great way to capture your users' attention and find qualified leads.
+Let's take the example of how the Feldman Automotive Group used a Messenger bot to drive leads and profits.
+It simply created Click to Messenger ads with location targeting to connect users to local auto dealers on Facebook and encourage physical visits.
 When users click on the ad, they are redirected to a Messenger conversation with a chatbot that will ask them relevant questions.
-After a few months, the brand reached more than 100,000 people and generated about 50 sales per month via Facebook Messenger chatbot.
+After a few months, the brand reached more than 100,000 people and generated about 50 sales per month via Messenger chatbot.

-Many marketers are still thinking up ways of getting people to talk to them on Facebook Messenger in the first place.
+Many marketers are still thinking of ways to get people to talk to them on Facebook Messenger in the first place.
 The answer lies in Facebook ads.

-Essentially, there are two main types of Facebook Messenger ads that brands could use.
-The Click to Messenger ads allow users to jump from their Facebook news feed to a Messenger conversation with a brand, while sponsored messages allow businesses to kick-start a conversation with all users who messaged them earlier.
+There are two main types of Facebook Messenger ads that brands could use for this.
+The Click to Messenger ads allows users to jump right from their Facebook news feed to a Messenger conversation with a brand, while sponsored messages allow businesses to kick-start a conversation with all users who have messaged them earlier.

-One of the best strategies for Facebook Messenger ads is to re-engage your potential customers, such as people who once visited your product page but didn't buy any products, or who have asked you questions through Facebook Messenger before.
-With Click to Messenger ads, you can allow users to ask any questions they have, or you can simply use sponsored messages to send relevant content, updates and your latest offers to them.
+One of the best strategies for Facebook Messenger ads is to reengage your potential customers, such as people who once visited your product page but didn't buy any products, or have asked you questions through Messenger before.
+You can use Click to Messenger ads to answer users' questions, or you can simply use sponsored messages to send relevant content, updates and your latest offers to them.

-Have a look at this Pura Vida Bracelets ad.
+Have a look at this Pura Vida Bracelets ad campaign.
 The ad holds the customer's attention and increases the chances of them seeing something they like before they are redirected to Facebook Messenger for more information.

 5. Reach your customers one-to-one.

-For digital marketers, this is a great opportunity to reach target customers, but for some people, these ads are a real nuisance.
-It will take some time for consumers to get used to these ads in the Messenger app.
+For digital marketers, this is a great opportunity to reach target customers, but for some users, these ads are a real nuisance.
+It might take some time for consumers to get used to these ads in the Messenger app.

 6. Offer outstanding customer service.

 Facebook Messenger can help you provide timely and exceptional customer support.
-People prefer to contact brands via messaging over email, phone or other channels, since they want a quick response.
+People prefer to contact brands by instant messaging over email, phone and other channels, as they want a quick response.
 If a brand doesn't respond immediately, they go to a competitor's website.

-Check out this example of Hyatt.
+Hyatt is a good example of this practice.
 The brand decided to personalize its customer service via Facebook Messenger.
 Users can ask for room service, check vacancies or even make reservations right from the app.

-As more and more people adopt messaging apps, the potential to market and grow your business using Facebook Messenger is becoming greater.
-I must recommend that brands follow this amazing and helpful trend to stay ahead of the pack, reach more people, and provide exceptional customer support while generating high-quality sales leads along the way.
+As more people adopt messaging apps, the potential to grow your business with Facebook Messenger marketing is becoming greater.
+You can use Messenger to stay ahead of the pack, reach more people and provide exceptional customer support, generating high-quality sales leads along the way.